trevor-laher/OnDemandMinecraft/readme.md

 	<code>pip install -r requirements.txt</code>

-	After successful installation of dependencies execute:
+	After successful installation of dependencies execute the script with the AWS access key and secret key as arguments from step 1.

-	<code>python utilityScripts/createInstance.py</code>
+	<code>python utilityScripts/createInstance.py <Your access key here> <Your secret key here></code>

 	Copy the **Instance ID** that is output into the terminal.
-In **configuration.py** of the root directory, set the **INSTANCE_ID** variable to the copied value.

-	<code>INSTANCE_ID  =  'i-yourInstanceIdHere'</code>
+Tell the heroku webapp that this is your instance id.

+	<code>heroku config:set INSTANCE_ID=i-yourInstanceIdHere</code>

 # Web Application Deployment

-In this step the project will get deployed to Heroku's free hosting.
-This part of the application provides a rudimentary UI and Web URL for users to start the server.
+Now we have created the ec2 instance and configured the webapp configuration variables, we are almost ready to deploy the webapp.

 Before deployment it will be important to set the password for the server to start.
-In **configuration.py** of the root directory, set the **SERVER_PASSWORD** variable to the password of your choosing.
+Set the **SERVER_PASSWORD** config variable to the password of your choosing.

-   <code>SERVER_PASSWORD='YourPasswordHere'</code>
- 1. Create or have access to a Heroku account.
- 2. Install and setup the **Heroku CLI** onto your computer. [https://devcenter.heroku.com/articles/heroku-cli#download-and-install](https://devcenter.heroku.com/articles/heroku-cli#download-and-install)
- 3. In the command line for the directory of this project, type:
-	 <code>heroku create YourProjectNameHere</code>
+   <code>heroku config:set SERVER_PASSWORD="YourPasswordHere"</code>

-4. Once this new project has been created, it is time to push the project to Heroku.
+1. Once this new project has been created, it is time to push the project to Heroku.
 	<code>git push heroku master</code>
-5. The URL to your hosted site should be: YourProjectNameHere.herokuapp.com
+2. The URL to your hosted site should be: YourProjectNameHere.herokuapp.com
-6. Access your site and launch/access your server!
+3. Access your site and launch/access your server!

 # AWS Instance Configuration
 This step will configure the AWS Linux server to run the minecraft server.
 It will include SSH connecting to the server, gaining admin privileges, installing java, directory setup, moving shell scripts onto the server, and making a CRON job for these shell scripts.
 Note that this step will include both an SSH client and a File Transfer client (such as FileZilla) on your PC.